aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 experiment showed that instead increasing predator PD reduced prey mortality, reflecting antagonistic interactions among more distant predators.
 These effects of PD on prey mortality did not translate into effects on ecosystem function, as measured by rates of decomposition and nitrogen cycling.
+**Discussion** In
-In conclusion, the effects of predator PD on the bromeliad food web are primarily determined by antagonistic predator-predator interactions, rather than habitat distribution or diet overlap.
+conclusion, the effects of predator PD on the bromeliad food web are primarily determined by antagonistic predator-predator interactions, rather than habitat distribution or diet overlap.
 This study illustrates the potential of a